preventing head lice in school

 Tea tree oil, peppermint, spearmint, lemongrass, rosemary, eucalyptus and coconut are all smells that naturally repel lice.
 You can reduce your child’s risk for getting head lice by washing your child’s hair with a shampoo and conditioner scented with one of these scents.

-My Hair Helpers offer a mint-scented shampoo and mint-scented conditioner that you can use safely on your child to prevent lice infestations.
+My Hair Helpers offer a mint-scented shampoo and mint-scented conditioner that you can use safely on your child to fend off lice infestations.
 You can also make your own repellent by adding 10 drops of essential oil and two ounces of water in a spray bottle.
+Another great option is our lice spray that has a refreshing mint scent.
+It works on fine, thick or curly hair, and all you need is a few spritzes to dissuade lice from coming your way!

 Talk to Your Child about Direct Contact